-How did you get associated with Saathi Sanga Manka Kura?A friend of mine told me about a vacancy opening and asked me to apply.
+How did you get associated with Saathi Sanga Manka Kura?Numraj Khanal, a brother from my village told me about a vacancy opening and asked me to apply.
+He was also my teacher.
 He told me it was a youth-related organization.
-I had just completed my +2 examinations then and I was in Puithan, when I got a call for the interview.
+I had just completed my +2 examinations then and I was in Pyuthan, when I got a call for the interview.
 I was really confused.
 To be honest, I was scared because I had sent my CV to the same friend who then sent it to the office.
 I didn’t know what I was being interviewed for.
 However, when I found out it was for Sathi Sanga Manka Kura, I was really relieved because I knew about the program, I really liked it and often used to listen to it.
 So that’s how I’m with Sathi Sanga Manka Kura, since September 12, 2011.

 What do you like the most about this program?
 How do you prepare it?